-- ➤ Check with your neighbors.
-If you are the only one without power or only a few appliances won't work, check to see if a fuse is blown or a circuit breaker is tripped. - ➤ Call 911 if a hazardous situations exists due to downed power line such as electricity arcing in the road or on any property. - > Call PSE&G directly at 1-800-436-7734 to report a power outage that does not involve downed power lines or other hazardous conditions. - ➤ Listen to updated new reports on a battery-powered radio.
-Announcements are often broadcast several times an hour updating the public on information concerning the extent of the problem and the approximate time service will be restored. - > Turn off major appliances, like air conditioners, that should not be in operation when the power comes back on.
+- Check with your neighbors.
+If you are the only one without power or only a few appliances won't work, check to see if a fuse is blown or a circuit breaker is tripped. - Call 911 if a hazardous situation exists due to downed power lines such as electricity arcing in the road or on any property. - Call PSE&G directly at 1-800-436-7734 to report a power outage that does not involve downed power lines or other hazardous conditions. - Listen to updated new reports on a battery-powered radio.

+Announcements are often broadcast several times an hour

+- updating the public on information concerning the extent of the problem and the approximate time service will be restored. - Turn off major appliances, like air conditioners, that should not be in operation when the power comes back on.
 Do leave a light on so you'll know when normal service has been restored.
-Do not use appliances if the light is dim, indicating low voltage. - ➤ Open refrigerator doors and freezers as little as possible.
-Food will keep for many hours if door opening is kept to a minimum. - > Stay away from downed power lines.
+Do not use appliances if the light is dim, indicating low voltage. - Open refrigerator doors and freezers as little as possible.
+Food will be kept for many hours if door opening is kept to a minimum. - Stay away from downed power lines.
 Never touch them under any circumstances.
 Always assume they are energized and dangerous.

-Utilities Emergencies - Water
+Utilities Emergencies-Water

-Know where you water shut-off and hot water heater shut-off valves are in case of emergency.
+Know where your water shut-off and hot water heater shut-off valves are in case of emergency.

 In case of severe flooding, you should call 911 for assistance.
-For other water emergencies, call United Water at 201-487-0011